vyca2017/content/content/tutorials/clients/graphql-and-jquery.md

 graphcool init Pokedex.schema
 ```

-This will create a new project called `Pokedex` in the [Graphcool console](https://console.graph.cool) along with one model type called `Pokemon`.
+This will create a new project called `Pokedex` in the [Graphcool console](https://console.graph.cool) along with one type called `Pokemon`.

 ## Fetching the List of Pokemons